blualg/m-ovito/doc/manual/reference/rendering/visrtx_renderer.rst

 .. versionadded:: 3.10.0

 VisRTX is a scientific visualization renderer based on the NVIDIA OptiX™ Ray Tracing Engine.
-It offers hardware accelerated ray-tracing and can generate high-fidelity scene renderings including global illumination effects and shadows.
+It offers hardware-accelerated ray-tracing and can generate high-fidelity scene renderings including global illumination effects and shadows.
 Compared to CPU-based ray-tracing engines like :ref:`Tachyon <rendering.tachyon_renderer>` or :ref:`OSPRay <rendering.ospray_renderer>`, this renderer can achieve almost real-time performance on modern GPU hardware.